msg-byu/getting-started/README.md

 ```

 GitHub will then prompt you for your user name and password.
 Now go
-back to your GitHub account and click on your github.io
+back to your  and click on your github.io
 repository.
 The changes you made on your local machine should now be
 there.
 What you just did was add all the files in your local copy of
 the repository to the git repository using `git add .` (you can also